 Research different disability areas

 When designing for users, especially those with disabilities, it’s important to know what their needs are, what limitations may be present, and to understand how they access their world.
 For example, people with vision impairments benefit from websites that are compatible with assistive technology, detailed descriptions of items, and high contrast displays as well.
-Read more about people with vision impairments in my post for World Sight Day 2017 here.
-Younger kids may benefit from my post on web resources that explain vision impairments here.

 Use high resolution images